attack68/rateslib/docs/source/u_calendars.rst

 and another, secondary list, of associated ``settlement_calendars``, to validate calculated dates against.

-Combined calendars can also be constructed automatically with string parsing.
+Combined calendars can also be constructed automatically using **string parsing syntax**.
 Comma separation forms a union of calendars.
 For example the appropriate calendar for a EUR/USD cross-currency swap is *"tgt,nyc"* for TARGET and New York.

-The appropriate holiday calendar to use for a EURUSD FX instrument, such as spot determination is *"tgt|nyc"*, which performs date manipulation under a TARGET calendar but enforces associated settlement against the New York calendar.
+The appropriate holiday calendar to use for a EURUSD FX instrument, such as spot determination is *"tgt|fed"*, which performs date manipulation under a TARGET calendar but enforces associated settlement against the Fed settlement calendar.
+The associated settlement calendar here is defined after the pipe operator.

 .. ipython:: python